geekhunger/node-harperdb/README.md

 run("select * from foo.bar limit 1") // equivalent to: db.request("...")
 ```

 Raw SQL queries have some advantages over NoSQL operations too.
 You can actually cut on the number of requests that are made to the HarperDB API.
 Especially, when aggregating data.
-SQL would be more efficient and convemient at selecting and joining tables than, say, `db.select`.
-(It also puts the processing load onto your (Cloud) VPS where HarperDB is running, instead of your Web Server.)
+SQL would be more efficient and convenient at selecting and joining tables than, say, `db.select`.
+(It also puts the processing load onto your (Cloud) VPS where HarperDB is running, instead of your own web server.)

-> When using SQL statements, you can also safely omit the schema and table settings in the constructor because you need to include them inside your SQL queries anyways!
-No need for duplication here.^^
+> When using SQL statements, you can also safely omit the schema and table settings in the constructor because you need to include them inside your SQL queries anyways.
+No need for duplication here.

 ```js
 import {connect, run} from "node-harperdb"